From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

 3. Silent retreat, India

-The modern mind has little time for rest, at any one time it could be scanning Twitter, worrying about finances and engaging in conversation about the weather.
+The modern mind has little time for rest, with much of our free time occupied with scanning Twitter, worrying about finances and engaging in conversation about the weather.
 But if you weren’t allowed to do any of those things, how long could you last?

-At one of the Vipassana retreats (meaning “to see things as they really are”) scattered throughout India, participants are challenged to take a 10-day vow of silence while leading a monastic lifestyle.
+At one of the Vipassana (meaning “to see things as they really are”) retreats scattered throughout India, participants are challenged to take a 10-day vow of silence while leading a monastic lifestyle.
 It’s said the practice increases one’s self-understanding and improves wellbeing.
-It’s free but donations are welcomed.
+Courses are free but donations are welcomed.

 More information: www.bodhi.dhamma.org